Updated on April 20, 2021 by Lyric Fergusson

 (Best value — $)

 Why it’s great: First of all, these spoons are able to withstand both the dishwasher (think: heat) AND the freezer!
-“Why the freezer,” you may ask.
+“Why the freezer?” you may ask.
 Well, because this spoon can also be used for baby to chew on, in addition to using it as a feeding utensil.
-Babies are super curious starting out, not to mention that they are used to chewing and “numming” on things versus eating food from things in the beginning.
-This spoon is designed with different teething grooves on the handle.
+Babies are super curious starting out, not to mention that they are used to chewing and “numming” on things versus eating food from them.
+This spoon is designed with different teething grooves on the handle that will help soothe your child.

 Keep in mind: Some parents have commented that the spoon itself is deep.
-However, if you find this to be true for you, some of them mentioned using the other side of the spoon.
+However, if you find this to be true, some of them mentioned using the other side of the spoon.

 Good for: The self-feeder who is around 10-15 months old.

-Why it’s great: This spoon has a guard on it that keeps the spoon from choking your baby, since it can’t go in the mouth too far (far enough for feeding, but that’s it), while baby is mastering the self-feeding skill.
+Why it’s great: This spoon has a guard on it that keeps the spoon from going too far in the mouth and choking your baby, giving your baby the time to master the self-feeding skill.
 The guard also raises the spoon from resting directly on a table or counter, which reduces the number of potential germs it could come into contact with.
-This spoon’s handle is easy for your little one to hold.
+This spoon’s handle is also easy for your little one to hold.
 It is dishwasher safe (always a bonus).
 Plus, the tip of the spoon is soft enough that it will be gentle on gums should your baby decide to chew on it a bit.
-This is a 4 pack.
+This comes in a 4 pack.

-Keep in mind: The scoop of this spoon is a bit more shallow that the first spoon.
+Keep in mind: The scoop of this spoon is a bit more shallow than the first spoon.
 However, this should not affect feeding.

-Good for: Little ones learning how to feed themselves because of the length of the spoon itself, as well as design.
+Good for: Little ones learning how to feed themselves.

 (Most versatile — $$)

 Why it’s great: There is no wrong way to hold THIS spoon!
-Usually, there is an up and a down way for a spoon.
 Honestly, your little one will appreciate this because it will work either way!
-This is a 2 pack, but it also has a first stage and a second stage.
-They both work as spoons, though.
+This comes with two, but they are for the first stage and second stage of learning.
 The first stage “pre-spoon” provides a place for your baby to chew on the actual spoon, in addition to using it to feed.
 This helps the baby get used to holding a spoon, too.
 The second stage “pre-spoon” has a hole in the middle of the spoon section, which catches more food, including some solids.

 Good for: Improving the chances of your little one getting food to their mouth in the early stages of self-feeding.

-Why it’s great: This set of baby utensils is perfect on the go self-feeding!
+Why it’s great: This set of baby utensils is perfect for on the go self-feeding!
 The set comes with a travel case!!
 Score!
-These utensils are bendable with a wire inside, covered by TPE soft glue.
-If you’re not sure what TPE glue is, it is a soft rubbery material that is strong AND flexible- totally safe for baby’s use!
+These utensils are bendable, with a wire inside covered by TPE soft glue.
+If you’re not sure what TPE glue is, it is a soft rubbery material that is strong AND flexible – totally safe for baby’s use!
 These materials combined (hidden wire and the rubbery material) can allow the utensil to bend either direction 90 degrees.
 It helps your little one hold it AND get food into their mouth.

 Keep in mind: The way that the fork is designed gives it a rounded head.
-However, this is to keep the fork safe for baby, while learning to self-feed.
+However, this is to keep the fork safer for the baby, while learning to self-feed.

 Good for: A beginning self-feeding baby.

-Why it’s great: This whole spoon is just made out of soft silicone, which is perfect for self-feeding babies, who also like to chew on their spoons.
-It has an easy-to-grip handle, and is also flexible.
+Why it’s great: This whole spoon is made out of soft silicone, which is perfect for self-feeding babies who also like to chew on their spoons.
+It has an easy-to-grip handle and is also very flexible.
 These are not only great little spoons for your self-feeding baby, but the look of it is quite interesting, too.
+The natural design almost looks like a piece of grass and the flat bottom allows your child to stand this up, keeping the spoon portion off the dirty table.

 Good for: Babies who are self-feeding because the scoop is flexible and can pick up food in a variety of situations.

 Why it’s great: This is a bright and colorful set of 5 spoons, which will catch the eye of your baby!
 This set of spoons also makes a wonderful gift to give and receive.
-These spoons have a bamboo base, which is lightweight.
-Plus, the scoop of the spoon is soft for your baby’s mouth to bite down on.
+These spoons have a 100% bamboo base, which is lightweight and highly durable.
+Plus, the scoop of the spoon is soft for your baby’s mouth to bite down on and won’t be harmed if they chew on it a little.
 The spoons have been designed for easy washing (yes, please)!

 Good for: Traveling for holidays, restaurants, and family get-togethers.
 However, they are great for home use, too!